 I used manual mode with spot metering and metered the exposure off the models’ faces.
 The aperture for both shots is f2.8.

-- The bright background would have influenced the exposure reading if matrix metering had been used.
-Center weighted metering would have caused an inaccurate exposure, because of the dominance of her dark coat and hair.
+- Center weighted metering would have caused an inaccurate exposure, because of the dominance of her dark coat and hair.

 - A wide aperture was used to blur the background and so separate the subject from the background.